TheLongSentance/chatbot_conversation/README.md

 GOOGLE_API_KEY=your_google_key
 ```

+There are two optional environment variables for the application, one to set the configuration directory where json conversation configuration files can be found, one to set the output directory where conversation transcripts are saved:

+- `BOTCONV_CONFIG_DIR`: Optional path to configuration directory which if set, the directory must already exist.
+If not set, the application will:
+  1. Look for a 'config' directory in the project root (identified by pyproject.toml)
+  2. Fall back to current working directory if neither option exists
+- `BOTCONV_OUTPUT_DIR`: Optional path to output directory.
+If set and it does not exist, the application will attempt to create the directory.
+If not set, the application will:
+  1. Look for/create an 'output' directory in the project root (identified by pyproject.toml)
+  2. Fall back to current working directory if project root not found

+These two application environment variables can be added to the `.env` file above if desired.

 ## Configuration

-Configuration files can be placed in any of these locations:
+The default config directory for where configuration files are looked for follows:

-1. Directory specified by `BOTCONV_CONFIG_DIR`
+1. Directory specified by `BOTCONV_CONFIG_DIR` (if set correctly)
 2. 'config' directory in project root (if it exists)
 3. Current working directory (fallback)

 When specifying a configuration file as a command-line argument:

 - If given a full path, that exact path is used (whether a relative or absolute path)
-- If given just a filename (e.g., "tennis.config.json"):
-  1. Searches in the config directory first
+- If given just a filename (e.g., "tennis.config.json") then it is assumed the file exists in the config directory
-  2. Then searches all subdirectories of config
-  3. Uses the first matching file found
-  - Note: If multiple files with the same name exist in different subdirectories, there's no guarantee which one will be used.
-Use unique names or full paths for clarity.

 Edit `config.json` in your chosen configuration directory to customize the conversation.
 Example configuration for a tennis discussion: